6.3 Financial Services

 The SEC staff may continue to place importance on providing

-adequate disclosure in the MD&A section to allow financial statement
+adequate disclosure in MD&A about asset-based revenues to allow

-users to better assess the liquidity needs of an investment manager, any
+financial statement users to better assess the financial health of an

 6.3.3 Real Estate